Provincial Seamen's Museum

 Living The Life – Objects of Identity

 Resourceful and ingenious, the people of Newfoundland and Labrador have made a life from the sea and the land.
-This exhibition features commonly-used items dating from the 1800s through to now.
+This exhibition features commonly-used items dating from the 1800s through to present day.

 The ground floor celebrates our profound connection to the sea.
 It includes tools of the inshore and offshore fisheries and of the merchant operations behind these industries.
 Artifacts of ships, sailing and navigation are featured.